mathewsrc/ETL-Chicago-Cafe-Permits/README.md

 ![image](https://github.com/mathewsrc/Streamlined-ETL-Process-Unleashing-Airflow-Soda-Polars-and-YData-Profiling/assets/94936606/ab7f4353-f30b-4f8a-aaf2-4b47c040ae23)
 1. I created a concurrency of 1 using the BashOperator to avoid two or more executions against DuckDB as allowing  two or more calls to DuckDB would cause an error
 2. I loaded the CSV file using an HTTP call by leveraging the Astro Python SDK `load_file()` function and the DuckDB connection that I created in Airflow `Admin/Connections`
-3. Then, I created two tasks: one to count the number of rows in the table and another to check raw data quality using [Soda](https://docs.soda.io/)
-   3.1 Check the number of rows
+3. Then, I create a task to check raw data quality using [Soda](https://docs.soda.io/) 3.1 Check the number of rows

    <img src="https://github.com/mathewsrc/Streamlined-ETL-Process-Unleashing-Airflow-Soda-Polars-and-YData-Profiling/assets/94936606/7861bcba-09d4-4f3b-b00f-5a86e6288f40" width=40%><br/>